wormhole-foundation/wormhole-docs/tutorials/messaging/loyalty-app.md

 This function updates the `LoyaltyData` object based on the operation code in the payload.
 For `0`, points are added to the user’s account; for `1`, points are removed.

 ### Define the new_message function

 This function creates a new message containing user points and prepares it for sending via Wormhole. <!-- add better description here-->

+The `new_message` function generates a Wormhole message containing the user's points and prepares it for transmission.
+This function integrates with Wormhole's `publish_message` module to create a `MessageTicket`, representing the message in a structured format.
+The function is designed to be used within a transaction block (PTB) to ensure proper message publishing.

+- **Data preparation** - the function retrieves the user's current points from the `LoyaltyData` object using the `data.points(user)` method.
+This ensures that the message reflects the most up-to-date information about the user's points
+- **Payload creation** - the `prepare_payload` helper function encodes the user's points and address into a binary format (`vector<u8>`), which serves as the message's payload
+- **Message ticket creation** - the payload, along with the emitter capability (`EmitterCap`) and a nonce for unique identification, is passed to Wormhole's `publish_message::prepare_message` function.
+This step returns a M`essageTicket`, which encapsulates the message data and metadata required for publishing
+- **Publishing messages** - while `new_message` creates the `MessageTicket`, the actual message broadcasting should be performed using `publish_message::publish_message` in a transaction block.

 ```
 // suggested way is to call wormhole::publish_message::publish_message in a PTB